kpecsok98/Worcester-Greenspace/README.md

 ![Kyle's cool map](images/Worcester_greenspace_plot.PNG)

 Now we have a GeoDataFrame of green space within the Worcester city limits.
-In our final maps though we want to see where are the green space thats fall within Worcester EJ CBGs that fulfill some or all criteria.
+In our final maps though we want to see where is the green space thats fall within Worcester EJ CBGs that fulfill some or all criteria.
 Next let's create a GeoDataFrame of green space that fall within Worcester EJ CBGs that fulfill all criteria.

 ```Python
 # Clip the Worcester greenspace file within the Worcester Environmental Justice block groups with all criteria file